 What is "Due Diligence"?

 North Carolina is a Caveat Emptor (buyer beware) state, so the real estate commission added language and an option to protect the buyer.
 Due Diligence is a window of time that a buyer can purchase (both time and fee are negotiable) that allows time for a buyer to make any inspections, secure financing, and if they so choose, for any or no reason, terminate a contract losing only the Due Diligence fee (Earnest monies are returned, with few exceptions).
 The fee is non-refundable, and is a credit to the buyer at closing.

 What are the closing costs?

 The amounts will vary with each purchase, but the following is a list of what they generally are:

-To the buyer (also, there may be other fees, depending on the lender):
+To the buyer (there may be other fees, depending on lender policies):

 To the seller (there may be other fees, depending on the type of loan):